Nagoya Castle

 ▸ Scenic Spot: Ninomaru Garden

-This garden was established to the north of the Ninomaru Palace, where successive lords lived both publicly and privately.
-It boasts Japan's largest garden of its kind attached to a palace.
-Although much of the garden was removed during the Meiji period, it was discovered that significant remains of a large daimyō garden from the late Edo period still exist, leading to the entire garden being designated as a scenic spot in 2018.
+This garden was created north of the Ninomaru Palace, where successive lords spent time both privately and officially.
+It is the largest garden in Japan attached to a lord’s residence.
+Although most of the garden was removed along with the palace in the Meiji period, it was recognized that highly valuable remains of a large late-Edo daimyo garden survived, and in 2018 (Heisei 30), nearly the entire area of the garden was designated a Scenic Spot.

-Completed in 1612, it burned down during air raids in 1945, but was rebuilt post-war as a reinforced concrete structure.
-Currently, it is closed due to issues with aging facilities and seismic safety.
+Completed in 1612 (Keicho 17), it was destroyed in the air raids of 1945 (Showa 20) but was rebuilt after the war as a steel-frame reinforced concrete structure.
+It is currently closed to the public due to issues such as aging facilities and the need to ensure seismic safety.

-▸ Important Cultural Property: Old Ninomaru Eastern Gate
+▸ Important Cultural Property: Former Ninomaru East Gate

 ▸ Tea Rooms